mosip/resident-services/performance-test/README.md

           Value = (10 * 60 )/(Number of users)

-### Description of the scenarios
+### Description of the scenario's

+* S01 UIN Services Login: This scenario includes login api's like V2 and redirect login via E-signet.
+Validate token endpoint API is also part of this scenario.

-* View My History: This feature enables the Resident to view the history of transactions associated with their UIN.
+* S02 View My History: This feature enables the Resident to view the history of transactions associated with their UIN.

-* Manage My VID: Residents can create, delete, and download VID cards based on requirements.
+* S03 Manage My VID: Residents can create, delete, and download VID cards based on requirements.

-* Secure My ID: Residents can lock or unlock their authentication modalities such as fingerprint authentication, iris authentication, email OTP authentication, SMS OTP authentication, thumbprint authentication, and face authentication.
+* S04 Secure My ID: Residents can lock or unlock their authentication modalities such as fingerprint authentication, iris authentication, email OTP authentication, SMS OTP authentication, thumbprint authentication, and face authentication.

-* Track My Requests: This feature enables the Residents to enter an Event ID associated with the logged-in user’s UIN to track the status of the event.
+* S05 Track My Requests: This feature enables the Residents to enter an Event ID associated with the logged-in user’s UIN to track the status of the event.

-* Get Personalized Card: The residents can download a personalized card which essentially means that they can choose the attributes that they would want to be added to their cards.
+* S06 Get Personalized Card: The residents can download a personalized card which essentially means that they can choose the attributes that they would want to be added to their cards.

-* Share My Data: This feature enables Residents to choose the data that they want to share with a MOSIP-registered partner.
+* S07 Share My Data: This feature enables Residents to choose the data that they want to share with a MOSIP-registered partner.

-* Update My Data: This feature enables the Resident to update their identity data, address, email ID, phone number, and notification language preference.
+* S08 Update My Data: This feature enables the Resident to update their identity data, address, email ID, phone number, and notification language preference.

+* S09 Menu Bar: In the menu bar there are options like read, unread notifications, bell update time and also the language code.

-* Logout: Once the Resident is done with the activities that he wanted to perform, he can end the active session by logging out from the portal.
+* S10 Profile and Logout: The Resident will be able to view the name, and photo of the logged-in user.
+They will also be able to see the last login details of the Resident.
+In logout Once the Resident is done with the activities that he wanted to perform, he can end the active session by logging out from the portal.

+* S11 Get My UIN: Using this feature, the Resident can download their password-protected UIN card if the UIN card is ready or they can view the status of their Application ID (AID) if the UIN card is still under progress.

-* Get Information: Residents can get a list of Registration Centers near them or Registration Centers based on the location hierarchy also residents can get the list of all the supporting documents as Proof of Identity, Proof of Address, Proof of Relationship, etc.
+* S12 Get Information: Residents can get a list of Registration Centers near them or Registration Centers based on the location hierarchy also residents can get the list of all the supporting documents as Proof of Identity, Proof of Address, Proof of Relationship, etc.

-* Get My UIN: Using this feature, the Resident can download their password-protected UIN card if the UIN card is ready or they can view the status of their Application ID (AID) if the UIN card is still under progress.
+* S13 Audit: All the user activity is logged using the audit API's.

-* Verify email ID and/ or phone number: Using this feature, the Resident can verify if the email ID/ Phone number given during registration is correct or not.
+* S14 Verify email ID and/ or phone number: Using this feature, the Resident can verify if the email ID/ Phone number given during registration is correct or not.
 This will be done by verifying the OTP sent over the registered email ID/ Phone number.

-* Notifications: Residents will be getting bell-icon notifications for the asynchronous events if they have an active session i.e. they have logged into the Resident Portal.

-* Profile details of the logged-in user (name, photo, and last login details): The Resident will be able to view the name, and photo of the logged-in user.
-They will also be able to see the last login details of the Resident.